MStart/breadbot/README.md

   * If return message is too long, type "n" turn to next page.
   * Type the same words twice, Bread will return the knowledge base search result.

+## Surpported Platform
+* WeChat Official Account
+  * How to connect: Enter your token and ip in /etc/bread.cfg, then you can soon connect to WeChat official account platform (https://mp.weixin.qq.com)

 ## Seek more
 * Author: Mark Young
 * Email: ideamark@qq.com